 Myth: Open Houses Are a Waste of Time

 You might have heard that open houses just attract lookie-loos, and agents only hold them to find prospective buyers.
-Although the national percentage of homes that sells through an open house is 2 to 3 percent, there are definite advantages to holding them.
+Although only 7% of homebuyers find the home they ultimately purchase via an open house sign, according to data from the National Association of Realtors, there are definite advantages to holding them.

 An open house shortly after listing generates attention and gives your agent a valuable opportunity to gather any feedback that might hinder a quick sale.